Employee Plans Learn, Educate, Self-Correct, Enforce Project - 402(g) Excesses in 401(k) Plans

-This specific LESE project involved examinations of Form 5500 filings of IRC §401(k) plans, where the Form 5500 filing appeared to reflect that participant contributions may have exceeded the IRC 402(g) dollar limits (i.e., limits on elective deferrals).
-A total of 54 Form 5500 returns were examined (which included some subsequent year pick-ups).
+We examined of 54 Form 5500 returns (including subsequent year pick-ups) where the Form 5500 appeared to reflect that participant contributions may have exceeded the Internal Revenue Code Section 402(g) dollar limits on elective deferrals.

-The majority of plans selected for this LESE project were found to be both in form and operational compliance with the law.
-However, for those plans where issues were discovered, the two most common issues were:
+The majority of plans selected were in form and operational compliance with the law.
+However, for those plans with issues, the two most common issues were:

-- Failure to timely amend to comply with current law and regulatory guidance.
+- Failure to timely amend the plan to comply with law changes.

-Discuss with your plan administrator or pension professional as to whether the plan is currently up to date with current law changes.
-Setting up operating procedures and appropriate internal controls for the plan is an important first step.
+Talk with your plan administrator or pension professional to determine if your plan is currently up to date with the law.
+Setting up operating procedures and internal controls for the plan is an important first step.
 If you need help, a benefits professional can help you set up a system that works for you and your retirement plan.

 If you discover that your plan wasn’t timely amended to comply with the law, or a self-audit discloses other mistakes, then consider correcting the errors using our Employee Plans Compliance Resolution System.
 For additional information, refer to the 401(k) Fix-It Guide, which helps you find, fix and avoid 401(k) errors.